 Rockhopper Penguins generally live about 10 years in the wild.

 How many Rockhopper Penguins are there today?

-A rough estimate places the worldwide Rockhopper Penguin population at over 7,000,000, but they’ve suffered a drastic 30% population drop over the last 30 years due to pollution and other man-made examples of interference.
+A rough estimate places the worldwide Rockhopper Penguin population at 1.5 million breeding pairs.
+They’ve suffered a drastic 30% population drop over the last 30 years due to pollution and other man-made examples of interference.

 Do Rockhopper Penguins have any predators?